evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Exterior

-You can choose between 8 different paint colors when ordering this model.
+You can choose between 9 different paint colors when ordering this model. exterior.styling.sportline

 Additionally, you can choose between 5 wheels with sizes from 19 to 21 inches.

 The car has four regular doors and a tailgate.
 You can choose an option to have the tailgate electrical powered.
 You can also have the tailgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.